 Whiteflies, spider mites, scale, and mealybugs can all bother rosemary, as can powdery mildew and root rot, particularly in humid regions.
 To prevent mildew and rot, be sure your plants enjoy good drainage and air circulation.
 In zone 7 and northward, extreme cold will kill the tops of the rosemary plant.
 In areas where it is likely to be hurt by winter, plant in a protected spot such as one near a south-facing masonry wall and away from the prevailing winter wind; also mulch to protect the roots.
 In zone 8 and farther south, rosemary needs no winter protection.

 While rosemary blends well with other herbs, use it lightly on its own in lamb, pork, chicken, and veal dishes, as well as in soups and stews, vegetables, and sauces.
-Rosemary provides a wonderful flavor in breads and makes a good marinade with olive oil, wine, and garlic.
+Rosemary provides a wonderful flavour in breads and makes a good marinade with olive oil, wine, and garlic.
 Rosemary’s aromatic qualities also enhance a bath, bouquet, wreath, or sachet.

 Will rosemary grow with the other herbs in my herb garden?